What Is Microsoft Excel and What Can You Do With It?

 Written By Sophanith Dith

-Last Updated March 03, 2026
+Last Updated March 07, 2026

 Applies to Microsoft Excel 365 (Windows only)

 Microsoft Excel is one of the most powerful tools for organizing data, performing calculations, and creating reports.
-However, before learning formulas and advanced features, it’s important to understand what Excel is and how its basic structure works.
+However, before learning formulas and advanced features, it’s important to understand what Excel is used for and how its basic structure works.

 In this beginner guide, you’ll learn what Microsoft Excel is, what a workbook and worksheet are, how rows, columns, and cells function, and the most common ways people use Excel in real life.

 Imagine tracking your monthly expenses.
 Excel allows you to list expenses, calculate totals, and quickly see where your money goes.
+Before we explore each concept in detail, here’s a quick overview of the key ideas covered in this guide.

 Quick Reference